 The LMSWG consists of designated representatives from each participating municipality, county government agency, state and federal agency, non-profit organization, special planning district, and the private sector.
 The LMSWG addresses the hazard mitigation issues of municipalities, unincorporated portions of the county and county owned facilities, hospitals, housing authorities, special planning districts, and the private sector.
 In addition, the subcommittees each focus on a specific area of interest.
 An Executive Committee serves as the overall governing body of LMS.
-It also acts as the review committee for the LMS plan adoption and the prioritization and ranking of LMS projects.
-The following subcommittees report to the Executive Committee and brief the LMSWG members on their findings and proposed mitigation strategies at each quarterly LMSWG meeting:
+It also acts as the review committees report to the Executive Committee and brief the LMSWG members on their findings and proposed mitigation strategies at each quarterly LMSWG meeting: